Register your company in Hong Kong with our Special Anniversary discount!

 Such a contract guarantees more rights to the employee.

-Employers must also inform the Inland Revenue Department of any new hires within three months from when they begin employment by the employer.
+Employers must also inform the Inland Revenue Department (IRD) of any new hires within three months from when they begin employment by the employer.

 Employers are also required to keep records of their employee's wages and all payroll records for the past seven years.